evilnick/plakar.io/content/integrations/opendrive/index.md

 Files flow securely in, are chunked and encrypted, then stored where you decide — OpenDrive included.

+## � TL;DR: Backups You Control

+Plakar + OpenDrive gives you:

+✅ Flexible, encrypted backups
+✅ End-to-end encryption (you own the keys)
+✅ Deduplication to save space
+✅ Zero-trust backup flows
+✅ Visual inspection and audit readiness
+✅ No cloud vendor lock-in

+---

-## 🚀 Ready to Make OpenDrive Work for You?
+💡 Ready to make OpenDrive work for you?

 [Back up, store, and restore your OpenDrive with Plakar →](docs/main/integrations/opendrive/)